Fujiko (religion)

 Fujiko (富士講) is a Japanese religious group.
-One of the popular beliefs established in the Edo period, especially in the Kanto centered on Edo, with a lineage of Kakugyo.
+One of the popular beliefs established in the Edo period, especially in the eastern Kanto region centered on Edo, with a lineage of Kakugyo.
 The term "Fujikō" is usually used to refer to the religious system and religious movement in general.
 The term is also sometimes used to refer to Mount Fuji and its divine spirits.

-The activities of the Fuji-kō consist of regular events called "ogami" and climbing Mt.
+The activities of the Fuji-kō consist of regular events called "ogami" and climbing Fuji.
 At the Ogami, they read the "Otsutae (Report)," a sutra of devotional service, and perform the "Otakiaage (burning up)" using an assembled altar called the "Ogami Dance (Worship Chest).

 There are also examples of Fuji Mounds (sometimes natural mountains are used instead) built with stones and earth to worship the god of Mt.
 Fuji as a place of worship (see the article on Fuji Mound for details).

-Oshi was the leader of the faith taught by Kakugyo, and at the same time, he was responsible for providing accommodations for the members of the Fuji-kō when they climbed Mt.
+Oshi was the leader of the faith taught by Kakugyo, and at the same time, he was responsible for providing accommodations for the members of the Fuji-kō when they climbed Fuji.
 During the closing period of the mountain, Goshi would visit Fuji-kō in Edo and other areas to preach the teachings.
 In the summer, when Mt.
 Fuji was about to open, Fuji-kō members came one after another to Goshi's homes in Kawaguchi and Yoshida, and he provided them with lodgings, information about the mountain trail, food and equipment necessary for climbing, and various other services.